mortang2410/dotfiles/README.md

 - urxvt (a great and lean terminal with various extensions)

-- weechat (great IRC client. [ Better than irrsi in every way ](https://xkcd.com/1782/) ).
+- weechat (great IRC client. [ Better than irssi in every way ](https://xkcd.com/1782/) ).
 Obviously my personal network list (irc.conf) is not included.